Fostering for Paws4Survival

 Will I have input into who the dog is adopted to?

-- Absolutely!
-If an adoption application is approved that does not guarantee that the adopters can adopt the dog.
+Yes!
+If an adoption application is approved, that does not guarantee that the adopters can adopt the dog.
 The people interested in your foster dog will meet the dog and ask you questions.
-They will not be able to take the dog home the same day.
-You will call the adoption coordinator once the family leaves to talk about the meet and greet.
 If you do not feel the adopters are the right fit then we would not finalize the adoption.